selinaerhabor/memory-game/README.md

 ## 4.2 HTML and CSS Validation Results:
-Please see `Tests` folder for the screenshots for the below validation results:
+The HTML and CSS code for the Memory Game has been tested using official validators, screenshots of the Browser Test results are available via the links below and can also be found in a folder called `browser-tests` under the `Tests` folder.

+**HTML code**
-* HTML code for the website has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20HTML%20Validator.png) with no errors returned.
+* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20HTML%20Validator.png) with no errors returned.

+**CSS Code**
-* CSS code for the website has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20CSS%20Validator.png) with no errors returned.
+* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20CSS%20Validator.png) with no errors returned.

 ## 4.3 Jasmine Tests Results:
-The Jasmine tests were carried out for the Hint function, how the memory game selects items in an array and for the selection of audio files.
+The Jasmine tests were carried out for the Hint function, how the memory game selects items in an array and for the selection of audio files which make up the logic of the game.

+**Hint Function:**
+* This test demonstrated whether the hint function correctly recalls the last selected buzzer ID.
+For this test, I declared an example selection of buzzers up to level 6.
+The buzzers are symbolised by ID numbers (0, 1, 2 and 3).

+**Selection of items in an Array:**
+* This test was made up of two parts to demonstrate whether the game correctly selects a buzzer ID and can select the squareColor class from the array of classes in html.
+* For the first test, I declared the variable for the game's moves and another variable to select a buzzer ID at random.
+The test checked that the buzzer ID selected at random by the game is between 0 and 3.
+* For the second test, I declared a variable which is a representation of having multiple classes in a `<div>`.
+This test checked that the game correctly reads the squareColor class using the `.split()` method and therefore assign the right style properties to the buzzer.

+**Selection of Audio Files:**
+* This test demonstrated whether the game can correctly select the corresponding audio file from a buzzer ID.
+For this test, I declared the buzzer IDs, four example audio files in an array and a sound player variable which uses the index of an array to map it to each buzzer.
+This test checked that the game correctly selects a buzzer's matching audio file so the right buzzer sound plays upon selection.

-The results show that the correct variables are being called in the tested stages of the game.
+Overall, the results from the tested stages of the game show that the correct variables are being selected.
-Screenshot of the [Jasmine Test Result Page].
+Screenshot of the [Jasmine Test Results Page].

 ## 4.4 Device Screen Size and Browser Compatibility Test Results:
-The website has been tested on various browsers including Internet Explorer, Safari, Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
+The website has been tested on various browsers including Safari, Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
 This allowed me to test the memory game application on Linux, Windows and Mac operating systems.
 * The below screen size tests were carried out assessing performance of all pages of the website using Google Chrome 74.0 (Windows):

-Device | Screen Size (Width x Height) | Mimic the Game
+Device | Screen Size (Width x Height) | Mimic the Memory Game
 ---- | ---- | ---- |
 Galaxy S5 | 360 x 640 | ✓ |
 Pixel 2 | 411 x 731 | ✓ |